rowbottomn/P5js_starting_activities/day1_drawing_and_colors.md

  - After you have completed changing the text size Some other functions you can call to change the text and some other values you could try:
    - `textAlign(RIGHT);`

- - Make sure to leave the text aligned
+ - Make sure to leave the text aligned in the center.
 ### Positioning the Text
  - Now try let's changing the position of the text.
 1. Change the text line from `text("Hello World", 100, 100);` to `text("Hello World", 300, 100);`